On the Finsler variational nature of autoparallels in metric-affine geometry: Discussion

+Since we found an explicit relation between Berwald-Finsler structures and metric-affine geometry, a very interesting future direction of research is to use the above found Finsler functions as ansatzes in Finsler gravity and to compare the resulting field equations with the ones usually employed in metric-affine gravity.
+Are they related, or do the Finsler gravity equations lead to new, not yet studied dynamics?
+In particular, the Finsler gravity equation naturally couples the 1-particle distribution function of kinetic gases to spacetime geometry, this line of research will lead to a new perspective on gravity theories with nonmetricity and the matter model that sources these geometries.
+Concrete interesting physical systems we plan to study are compact objects and the evolution of the universe, to investigate if these geometries can give further insights on an explanation of dark matter and dark energy.

 \acknowledgments{L.Cs. is grateful for the support of Collegium Talentum, Hungary.
 C.P. acknowledges support by the excellence cluster QuantumFrontiers of the German Research Foundation (Deutsche Forschungsgemeinschaft, DFG) under Germany's Excellence Strategy -- EXC-2123 QuantumFrontiers -- 390837967 and was funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) - Project Number 420243324.
-LC, CP and NV would like to acknowledge networking support by the COST Actions CA23130 “Bridging high and low energies in search of quantum gravity (BridgeQG)” and CA21136 “Addressing observational tensions in cosmology with systematics and fundamental physics (CosmoVerse)”. }
+L.Cs., C.P. and N.V. would like to acknowledge networking support by the COST Actions CA23130 “Bridging high and low energies in search of quantum gravity (BridgeQG)” and CA21136 “Addressing observational tensions in cosmology with systematics and fundamental physics (CosmoVerse)”. }